Zilola-Nazarova/harry-potter-characters/README.md

 - **Why my mountain is not listed in the app?**

-  - The mountains list of this app is note complete.
-I added only few mountains located in Uzbekistan due to lack of time.
+  - The mountains list of this app is not complete.
+I added only a few mountains located in Uzbekistan due to lack of time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>